johnofleek/OctaveOrp/README.md

+ THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
+ IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

-# Octave ORP - Arduino AVR
+# Octave ORP

-This is a work in progress - the original intention was to complete this in C++ but a wider requirement to target microchip PIC (no C++ support) has lead to the development of the C project.

-The C project is now working with Arduino AVR mega

-Have a look at the C folder for information
+The purpose of the repository is to provide resources for remote devices connected to Sierra Wireless Octave ORP enabled hardware such as
+* mangOH yellow
+* FX30S WP7702
+* WP7702

+The *C version* was developed to support limited resource remote microcontrollers
+  devices such as Microchip AVR and PIC.

+The *Python* remote device folders are present for 2 reasons - please note that it is not currently being maintained.
+It's probable that Sierra Wireless will update their version over time.
+1. Python 2.7 to provided an easy way to access the source
+1. Python 3.x was need for a demo and is based on the 2.7 version

+The *JavaScript* folder ./edgeJavaScript (at the time of writing) contains some Octave edge device JavaScript.
+This may continue if it proves useful.
+This is executed on the Sierra Wireless edge device not the remote microcontroller / device.

+Anyone interested in the development, support, use ... of this open source project please get in contact.

 # Octave ORP - C
-This sub project targets microcontrollers with limited resources.
+This is a work in progress.
+This project targets microcontrollers with limited resources.

-At the moment it is in the API definition phase.
+The original intention was to complete this in C++ but a wider requirement to target microchip PIC (no C++ support) has lead to the development of the C project.

+The C project is now working with Arduino AVR mega and PIC microcontrollers.

-Have a look at the c folder for information
+Have a look at the C folder for more information and examples of Arduino and mingw builds.

+There is some api documentation in the docs/doxy folder

-# Octave Orp Python Demo
+# Octave Orp - Python version
-The purpose of this app is to demonstrate and simulate an external computer sending sensor data via a serial port (UART) to the Octave system
+The purpose of this app is to demonstrate and simulate an external computer sending sensor data via a serial port (UART) to the Octave system.

+The Python 2.7 code was taken from Sierra Wireless Octave ORP resources.
+The Python 3.x code is based on the 2.7 version but runs on Python 2.7.

+An attempt was made to port the code to micro Python but it was
+ found that a complete rewrite would be needed.

 The app was tested on a Windows 10 PC and used a mangOH Yellow / WP7702 board as the edge device

 Python demo runs on serial port connected remote machine

-# current demo
+## Python demos
 Is emulateSystem.py

 ```